kelvinxu/arctic-captions/README.md

 In addition, this code is built using the powerful [Theano](http://www.deeplearning.net/software/theano/) library.
-If you encounter problems with specific to Theano, please use a commit from around February 2015 and notify the authors.
+If you encounter problems specific to Theano, please use a commit from around February 2015 and notify the authors.

 To use the evaluation script (metrics.py): see